Borodutch/frontend-starter/README.md

 - GitHub Actions that lint and check the code on pull requests
 - `prettier` and `eslint` configured, enabled and formatting your code on save
 - List of recommended extensions for VSCode
+- It is important to keep the bundle small, so a `stats.html` file is generated on `yarn build` to visually show you the bundle size

 ## Local launch